dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 - the **bootstrap/tracker** (rendezvous that returns join candidates), and
 - the **root** (level 0 of the tree).

 As peers join, node 0 accepts up to `rootMaxChildren`.
-After that it responds with redirects to other nodes that still have free slots, so the tree can keep growing without everyone attaching to the root.
+After that it starts rejecting joins and, because it also acts as the tracker in this demo, it steers joiners toward other nodes with free slots so the tree can keep growing without everyone attaching to the root.

 ### Try it